Looking for a delicious way to prepare your halibut? This Creamy Halibut Chowder is simple, delicious, warming, and requires only one pot to make.

 Using simple ingredients and cooking techniques, this delicious halibut recipe will teach you how to get the best texture on your fish, how to prep your veggies for chowder, and how to accomplish a full pescatarian meal in just one pot.

-As a mom juggling her time with a love for great food, I greatly appreciate a recipe like this that is not only easy and efficient, but also elevated!
+As a mom juggling her time with a love for great food, I greatly appreciate a recipe like this that is not only easy and efficient but also elevated!

-Halibut Chowder Ingredients
+Halibut Chowder Ingredient Highlights

-- Unsalted butter.
-You can use salted if that’s what you have on hand.
+I use unsalted butter, but you can use salted if that’s what you have on hand.
 Just make sure to adjust the amount of salt you add accordingly.

 How to Make Halibut Chowder